 Futsal is Key for Player Development

+619 Futsal is a futsal league in San Diego founded by Sean Bowers, who captained the U.S. Futsal National Team during his playing days.
 Bowers also played in the MLS and was one of the first players selected during the inaugural MLS Player draft in 1996 and played for the Kansas City Wizards.
-Bowers initially played for the San Diego Sockers, receiving Defender of the Year honors on four occasions.
+Bowers also played for the San Diego Sockers was an outstanding defender in his pro career earning four-time Defender of the Year.

 619 Futsal is geared toward the technical development of youth soccer players and is an excellent alternative to indoor soccer.
-Bowers knows that playing futsal helps every player develop – with so many more touches on the ball in an hour than could ever possibly happen on the outdoor field, futsal is an incredible training tool.
+Bowers knows that playing futsal helps every player develop – with so many more touches on the ball in an hour than could ever possibly happen on the soccer field, Futsal is an incredible training tool.

 Boys and Girls U7 – U14